-- Operating and performance reports. - Decision support analyses. - Budgets and forecasts. - Information provided to the internal and external auditors. - Risk analyses. - General and special purpose financial statements. - Tax returns. - Reports filed with regulatory bodies for legal and compliance purposes. - 220.3 A3 For the purposes of this section, preparing or presenting information includes recording, maintaining and approving information. - R220.4 When preparing or presenting information, a professional accountant shall: - (a) Prepare or present the information in accordance with a relevant reporting framework, where applicable; - (b) Prepare or present the information in a manner that is intended neither to mislead nor to influence contractual or regulatory outcomes inappropriately; - (c) Exercise professional judgement to:
+- Operating and performance reports. - Decision support analyses. - Budgets and forecasts. - Information provided to the internal and external auditors. - Risk analyses. - General and special purpose financial statements. - Tax returns. - Reports filed with regulatory bodies for legal and compliance purposes. - 220.3 A3 For the purposes of this section, preparing or presenting information includes recording, maintaining and approving information. - R220.4 When preparing or presenting information, a professional accountant shall: - (a) Prepare or present the information in accordance with a relevant reporting framework, where applicable; - (b) Prepare or present the information in a manner that is intended neither to mislead nor to influence contractual or regulatory outcomes inappropriately;

+- (c) Exercise professional judgement to:

-- (i) Represent the facts accurately and completely in all material respects; - (ii) Describe clearly the true nature of business transactions or activities; and - (iii) Classify and record information in a timely and proper manner; and - (d) Not omit anything with the intention of rendering the information misleading or of influencing contractual or regulatory outcomes inappropriately. - (e) Avoid undue influence of, or undue reliance on, individuals, organisations or technology; and - (f) Be aware of the risk of bias. - 220.4 A1 An example of influencing a contractual or regulatory outcome inappropriately is using an unrealistic estimate with the intention of avoiding violation of a contractual requirement such as a debt covenant or of a regulatory requirement such as a capital requirement for a financial institution.
+(i) Represent the facts accurately and completely in all material respects; (ii) Describe clearly the true nature of business transactions or activities; and (iii) Classify and record information in a timely and proper manner; and (d) Not omit anything with the intention of rendering the information misleading or of influencing contractual or regulatory outcomes inappropriately. (e) Avoid undue influence of, or undue reliance on, individuals, organisations or technology; and (f) Be aware of the risk of bias.

+220.4 A1 An example of influencing a contractual or regulatory outcome inappropriately is using an unrealistic estimate with the intention of avoiding violation of a contractual - using an unrealistic estimate with the intention of avoiding violation of a contractual requirement such as a debt covenant or of a regulatory requirement such as a capital requirement for a financial institution.